BrianDoce/RecipeAnalysis/README.md

 | 412 broccoli casserole               | 306168 |        40 |         6 |        5 |          194.8 |                20 |             6 |             32 |              22 |                    36 |                     3 | Low Calories    |

 # Univariate Analysis
+For my univariate analysis, I wanted to see the distribution of calories to get a better understanding of the values within the column.
+From the visualization, we can see that the distribution is skewed right and that most of the calories fall within the 250 - 750 range.

+<iframe
+  src="assets/dist-calories.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+# Bivariate Analysis
+For my bivariate analysis, I wanted to see what proportion of high caloric recipes and low caloric recipes were in each rating.
+From the visualization, we can see that the proportion of high caloric recipes in the 1 - 3 rating range are slightly greater than low caloric recipes.

+<iframe
+  src="assets/calories-rating.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>